Welcome to The National Quilt Museum’s Block of the Month Club!

 Round 3 Exhibit

 This exhibition will run April 13 – July 5, 2022 in the museum gallery.
-It will include 10 quilts chosen from Round 3 participants, along with the Museum quilt.
-Quilts will be chosen based on interpretations of the block themes, creativity in layout and overall workmanship.
-Quilts will be returned after the close of the exhibit, open internationally.
+It includes 12 quilts chosen from Round 3 participants, along with the Museum quilt.
+Quilts are chosen based on interpretations of the block themes, creativity in layout and overall workmanship.
+Quilts will be returned after the close of the exhibit.

 Round 3 Label Registration